Teaching Your Kids to Ski

 - Guest Blog post by Megan of Lil’ Vermont Adventures

 Teaching your kids to ski is one of life’s fun (and possibly frustrating) milestones.
 I am breaking down our tips and tricks below to give you more fun and less frustration.
 It’s best to start teaching your children how to ski when they express interest - my parents held off until I was five and I was chomping at the bit to get out there.
 This played in their favor because nothing was going to deter me.
 Everyone starts at their own age and pace so focus on meeting your child where they are and get ready for some fresh air and fun.
-This season, with a few small modifications, skiing has been a great way for our family to get fresh air while keeping our social distance during the Coronavirus.
 Get ready for a lil’ adventure!

 For starters, you need to make sure you have the proper cold weather clothing layering system.
 This should absolutely include the Turtle Fur Balaclava under your child’s helmet.
 I wrote an entire blog post focused on this topic here.
 The next big decision is whether to buy or lease skis and boots.
 We are a huge fan of leasing for the season.
 This allows you to size up if your child out-grows their boots or skis within a season, and often hand-me-downs won’t fit properly unless your kids are all born in the same season.
 One thing you won’t need for the early days is poles.
 You should reach “French Fry” phase 5 below before you need poles.
 The last two pieces of gear that you will need are an Edgie Wedgie to hold the tips of their skis together, and a Harness, for when they graduate to the lift and you need to reign in their speed.